tasmota/docs/docs/Smart-Meter-Interface.md

 !!! note
     on an ESP32 due to a different implementation serial ports may not be used in conjunction with other Tasmota serial devices.

+!!! note
+    when changing GPIO configurations especially in conjunction with other Tasmota drivers a restart may be required

 The Smart Meter Interface provides a means to connect many kinds of meters to Tasmota. **The following types of meter protocols are supported:**
 - ASCII OBIS telegrams emitted from many smart meters and also from P1 meter interface
 - Binary SML OBIS telegram emitted from many smart meters